On plane quartics with a Galois invariant Steiner hexad: Introduction

-An~admissible permutation therefore must provide an automorphism of~$\Pic(C_{\overline{k}})_2$ that is symplectic with respect to~$\langle.\,,.\rangle$.
-It~turns out eventually that the subgroup $G \subset S_{28}$ of all admissible permutations is independent of the choice of~$C$ and isomorphic to $\Sp_6(\bbF_{\!2})$.
+It~turns out that the subgroups $G_C \subset \Sym \Omega_C$ of all permutations that are admissible in the sense described are, independently of the choice of~$C$, permutation isomorphic to one and the same subgroup $G \subset S_{28}$.
 A~natural question arising is thus the~following.

-\begin{qu} Given~a field~$k$ and a subgroup $g \subseteq G$, does there exist a nonsingular plane quartic~$C$ over~$k$, for which the group homomorphism $\Gal(k^\sep/k) \to G \subset S_{28}$, given by the Galois operation on the 28~bitangents, has the subgroup~$g$ as its~image?
-This~question depends only on the conjugacy class of the subgroup~$g \subseteq G$. \end{qu}
+\begin{qu} Given~a field~$k$ and a subgroup $g \subseteq G$, does there exist a nonsingular plane quartic~$C$ over~$k$, for which the group homomorphism $\Gal(k^\sep/k) \to G \subset S_{28}$, given by the Galois operation on the 28~bitangents, has the subgroup~$g$ as its~image? \end{qu}

+\begin{rem} One~has that $G \cong \Sp_6(\bbF_{\!2})$.
+This~is the simple group of order $1\,451\,520$.
+Up~to conjugation, it has only one subgroup of index 28, which is a maximal~subgroup.
+Hence,~the permutation group $G \subset S_{28}$ is~primitive.
+It~is even \mbox{$2$-transitive} in view of \cite[Theorem~7.7A]{DM}.

+On~the other hand, as a permutation group, $G \subset S_{28}$ is self-normalising.
+Indeed, the centraliser $C_{S_{28}}(G)$ is trivial by \cite[Theorem~4.2A.(vi)]{DM} and $\Sp_6(\bbF_{\!2})$ is known to have only inner automorphisms.
+This shows that the permutation isomorphisms $\smash{G_C \stackrel{\cong}{\rightarrow} G}$ are uniquely determined up to conjugation by elements of~$G$.
+In~particular, the question above depends only on the conjugacy class of the subgroup~$g \subseteq G$. \end{rem}